 Whether Yellow Horn is used as a specimen plant, in a mixed border or as spring feature in a prominent location, it certainly deserves broader awareness, availability and enjoyment of its attributes.

 Mark Dwyer was the Director of Horticulture as Royal Botanical Gardens in Janesville, Wisconsin, for 21 years.
 He has degrees in landscape architecture and urban forestry and now operates a private consulting practice, Landscape Prescriptions by MD. www.landscapeprescriptionsmd.com.

 We have 1 year old potted trees for sale.
 They are about 6–8 inches tall in 4 inch tree pots.
 Once planted in the ground it will take them a couple years before you see any nuts grow on the trees.
-For pick up the trees are $11.95 and shipping is $14.95 with a minimum of 7 trees per order.
+For pick up the trees are $11.95 and to ship the trees its $13 for 2-12 trees at $14.95 each.

 We are selling 50 seeds/nuts for $12.77 with free shipping so you can have this rare tree growing in your area.
 We have 300 seed/nut bags for $34.77 with free shipping.
 We also have 2lb bags, containing about 800 seeds, available for $79 with free shipping.

 We ship the seeds/nuts in a clear/silver resealable bag.

 Shiny Leaf Yellow Horn is a beautiful tree that has so much more potential than it is given.

 For the seed/nuts we found that cold stratification increases the germination rate.
 You can either use the refrigerator or put them outside in the winter for a minimum of 2 weeks.
 If you chose refrigerator make sure to put the seeds in moist soil in zip lock bag.